I'm working in the Carmay Lim

 This work is restarting in 2009 with the X-Ray structure of the Xolair FAb being solved and the modelling of full length IgE.

 The work is being performed using theoretical means - namely homology modeling, molecular dynamics and protein docking.
 All the computations are being carried out in house on our Linux based cluster.
-A list of machines and programs being used is here.

 As well as my research I also manage the computer systems that the group uses and spend time writing software related to group research.
 I use Perl scripts and standard UNIX commands such as awk and sed as far as possible.
 For large projects involving number crunching or graphics I use Fortran90 and the pgplot libraries, for portabilty any parallel codes are written using the Fortran interface to the MPI system.
-If you want to know why I use these for my programming look over on this page.

 Previous to working at the Institute of Biomedical Sciences I obtained my Ph.D. working in the